ryptire/TVDex/tvdex.md

 </details>

 **The instance is guaranteed to be running an exact copy of the code made open source.** The version may not be the latest available (check `/about`), but no local changes will be made.
-This may change, but users should be notified in the [Discord server](https://discord.gg/sg23KXxDGB) about such change.
+This may change, but users should be notified in the <a href="https://discord.gg/sg23KXxDGB" target="_blank" rel="noopener noreferrer">Discord server</a> about such change.

 You may check the source code and see how the data is managed, in addition to the following policy.